JetBrains/compose-multiplatform/tutorials/Web/Building_UI/README.md

 ```

 #### Element specific attributes
-Some elements have specific attributes (meaningful only to that particular tag).

-For example, in tag `A` there are available all common attributes + `A` specific attributes:
+Depending on the element you are working with, you may also have access to some specific attributes – attributes that are only meaningful for this particular tag.
+For example, the `A` tag provides some specific attributes, that are specific to hyperlinks:

 ```kotlin
 A(